srdnlen/srdnlenctf-2023_public/hw_GTD_grand_theft_data/writeup.md

             #checking if r24 equals 1 and r25, r26, r27 are equal to 0
-            #we need r24 to be 1 because it will be add to r2
+            #we need r24 to be 1 because it will be added to r2
             res = check()

             if res == 4: